Healthy Homes Assessment Pipitea

 Home Assessments Pipitea for Rental Properties

-There are a variety of concerns you should look for when conducting the house inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-A few examples are:
+There are a myriad of things to check in the home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
+The most common are:

-The consequences of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy solutions ruling can be extremely costly for property managers and landlords.
-For specialist advice get in touch today to book your rental property house evaluation.
+The repercussions of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can be significant for landlords and property managers.
+For specialist assistance, get in touch today and book your rental properties home evaluation.

 home assessments for rental properties